e-marshall/sentinel1_rtc/README.md

 A jupyter book tutorial demonstrating accessing and working with Sentinel-1 RTC imagery using xarray.
 This tutorial demonstrates accessing and working with two datasets of Sentinel-1 RTC imagery:
-1) a time series processed by Alaska Satellite Facility's On-Demand Processing Server and downloaded locally as geotiffs and
+1) A time series processed by Alaska Satellite Facility's On-Demand Processing Server and downloaded locally as geotiffs and
-2) a dataset processed and made available as cloud-optimized geotiffs by Microsoft Planetary Computer.
+2) A dataset processed and made available as cloud-optimized GeoTIFFs by Microsoft Planetary Computer.

-It contains notebooks related to data access, organizing and handling metadata, data inspection, comparing datasets and exploratory analysis and visualization all with a focus on demonstrating xarray functionality for remote sensing data workflows
+This tutorial contains notebooks related to data access, organizing and handling metadata, data inspection, comparing datasets, and exploratory analysis and visualization, all with a focus on demonstrating xarray functionality for remote sensing data workflows.

-I'm very open to feedback on this project as it is still a work in progress and I'm always learning how to better work with these tools and datasets.
-If you have any comments, questions or suggestions please don't hesitate to raise an issue or reach out to me directly.
+Please don't hesitate to reach out with questions or feedback on this material.
+You can [raise an issue](https://github.com/e-marshall/sentinel1_rtc/issues), [start a discussion](https://github.com/e-marshall/sentinel1_rtc/discussions), or contact me via email (listed in tutorial).
 Thanks for stopping by!